 |catabolic steroid– cortisol and its equivalent||AT– adrenal tumor|

 The adrenal glands are small paired glands buried in fat in the front of each kidney.
 Even though they are small, the cortisol they secrete, along with their other functions, have great significance to normal physiology.

 The arrows point to the paired adrenal glands in front of each kidney.
 The extensive blood supply to the kidneys and adrenal glands is apparent.
 In the diagram they are easy to see.
 They are not so easy to see during ultrasound or exploratory surgery because normally they are small and buried in fat.
 They do not show up on an X-ray unless they are calcified.

-This is a picture of an enlarged adrenal gland (arrow) that is buried in fat near the kidney (K).
-It is from a ferret that has an adrenal gland tumor, so the adrenal gland is inflamed and easily visualized.
-This is not necessarily the case in dogs and cats that have adrenal gland tumors.
+This is a picture of an enlarged left adrenal gland (arrow) that is buried in fat near the kidney (K).
+I is from a ferret that has adrenal gland tumor, so the gland is inflamed and easy to visualize.
+This is not necessarily the case in dog and cats with adrenal gland tumors.